Pandemic Planning

 7. Prepare Now for the Next Pandemic

 The question is not if but when the next pandemic will occur.
-Each pandemic has its own unique characteristics, but employers can enhance their preparedness by using guidelines and frameworks such as the WHO Pandemic Phases Framework.
+Pandemics have their own unique characteristics, but employers can enhance their preparedness by using science based guidelines.